 In addition to its support of the highway system, the Commonwealth provides subsidies for mass transit systems including passenger rail and bus service.
 The Commonwealth assists local mass transit systems through grants and payment for free rides by senior citizens during non-peak hours.
 In addition, transit operators receive payments for providing senior citizen transportation service on a shared-ride basis generally in areas where fixed route service is not available.
-A total of \$408.5 million in Commonwealth revenues was expended from the General Fund and the State Lottery Fund for such purposes in fiscal year 2004, and \$515.6 million is available for fiscal year 2005.
-A total of \$497.9 million is the proposed budget for fiscal year 2006.
+A total of \$410.6 million in Commonwealth revenues was expended from the General Fund and the State Lottery Fund for such purposes in fiscal year 2005, and \$447.7 million is available for fiscal year 2006.
+A total of \$451.7.9 million is the proposed budget for fiscal year 2007.
 Beginning with fiscal year 1998, 1.22 percent of sales and use tax collections in the General Fund, up to an annual limit of \$75 million, is transferred to a separate account and used to pay mass transportation operating grants to local mass transit systems.

 In 1991, the Public Transportation Assistance Fund was created with dedicated sources of funding for mass transit systems.
-A total of \$174.4 million is budgeted for fiscal year 2006.
+Funds totaling \$193 million were expended from this fund in fiscal year 2005 and \$174.4 million is available for fiscal year 2006.
+A total of \$179.6 million is the proposed budget for fiscal year 2007.

-Liquid fuels tax and license and fee increases enacted in 1997 are providing resources for a substantial expansion of expenditures for highway construction and maintenance.
-Major portions of the revenues generated by these recent increases were restricted to certain transportation purposes.
-Motor License Fund restricted revenues budgeted for highway construction purposes totaled \$554.8 million in fiscal year 2004.
-Combined Motor License Fund and restricted revenues expended for highway maintenance in fiscal year 2004 totaled \$1,143.3 million.
-A total of \$1,395.1 million was budgeted for fiscal year 2005.
-Support of highway and bridge expenditures by local governments through grants paid from Motor License Fund and restricted revenues were \$274.5 million in fiscal year 2004.
-A total of \$302.6 million was available for fiscal year 2005.
+Liquid fuels tax and license and fee revenues provide resources for expenditures for highway construction and maintenance.
+Motor License Fund restricted revenues budgeted for highway construction purposes totaled \$581.2 million in fiscal year 2005.
+In fiscal year 2006 and fiscal year 2007, \$594.2 million and \$612.8 million, respectively, is available or proposed.
+Combined Motor License Fund and restricted revenues expended for highway maintenance in fiscal year 2005 totaled \$1,129.6 million.
+A total of \$1,445.2 million was budgeted for fiscal year 2006; for fiscal year 2007, \$1,538.5 million is budgeted.
+Support of highway and bridge expenditures by local governments through grants paid from Motor License Fund and restricted revenues were \$303.8.5 million in fiscal year 2005.
+A total of \$325.5 million is available for fiscal year 2006, and \$333.9 million is proposed for fiscal year 2007.
 The Commonwealth's current aviation program funds the development of public airport facilities through grants providing for airport development, runway rehabilitation, and real estate tax rebates for public use airports.
 Taxes levied on aviation and jet fuel provide revenues for a restricted account for aviation programs in the Motor License Fund.
-In fiscal year 2004, \$17.0 million was expended from the aviation restricted account for such purposes.
-A total of \$18.3 million was available for fiscal year 2005.
+In fiscal year 2005, \$18.3 million was expended from the aviation restricted account for such purposes.
+A total of \$18.3 million is available for fiscal year 2006 and also in fiscal year 2007.
 The Commonwealth is not responsible for the toll roads and bridges in Pennsylvania.
 These are under the jurisdiction of various authorities and commissions.
 See "GOVERNMENT AUTHORITIES AND OTHER ORGANIZATIONS."